 All academic buildings and residence halls are connected to the campus high-speed fiber-optic network.
-Wireless access is also available in all residence halls; McLarty-Goodson, Moore, Sims, and Dunham academic buildings; and in several public campus locations.
+Wireless access is also available in all campus buildings.
 Student computer labs are available to all students.
-The McLarty-Goodson classroom building has a large computer lab near the first-floor front entrance along with two other smaller labs.
-The Moore Science building has a computer lab located on the first floor.
-There is also a Design Lab located on the second floor of the Sims Art Center and a Music Lab located on the lower floor of the Dunham Music Center.
+The McLarty-Goodson classroom building has a large computer lab near the first-floor rear entrance (MG 102).
+The Moore Science building has a computer lab located on the first floor (MS 109).
+There is also a Design Lab located on the second floor of the Sims Art Center (Sims 215) and a Music Lab located on the lower floor of the Dunham Music Center (Dunham 018).
 All labs are available for general student use during posted operating hours and when not being used for instruction.
 All labs also have access to black and white printing.